wojtekmaj/react-calendar/README.md

 ## Getting started

-### Prerequisites

-You'll need to have Node >= 4 on your machine.

-We strongly recommend to use Node >= 6 and npm >= 5 for faster installation speed and better disk usage.

 ### Compatibility

 React-Calendar uses modern web technologies.
 That's why it's so fast, lightweight and easy to style.
 This, however, comes at a cost of supporting only modern browsers.